databricks/koalas/CONTRIBUTING.md

 5. Run existing and new test cases to make sure they still pass.
 Also run the linter `dev/lint-python`.

+6. Build the docs (`make html` in `docs` directory) and verify the docs related to your change look OK.

-6. Submit a pull request, and be responsive to code review feedback from other community members.
+7. Submit a pull request, and be responsive to code review feedback from other community members.

 That's it.
 Your contribution, once merged, will be available in the next release.